Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

 In my old [Java] [Swing2D] game [Sokuban-Clone] the maps are persist as txt-files.

-TODO screenshot folder maps + one map open
+![sokuban-clone-map-txt.png][sokuban-clone-map-txt]

 <br />
-The maps was readed with:
+This maps was readed with:
 ```java
 public final boolean loadTileMap(int level)
 {